griddd/SDC2016/README.md

 # SDC2016
-To hold samples from my talk at SkyDogCon 2016
+Soon to hold samples from my wireless hacking talk at SkyDogCon 2016 :)